ksandeep4u/Parking-Challenge/Report_ Parking-Challenge.md

 To reduce the processing time, the rest of the processing is done only on the floor.

+The idea is to collect different features of the floor and fuse them at the end.
+Two features tried are white regions (parking line color) and similar colored segments.
+White regions are identified using a color threshold and the segments are obtained using color-based segmentation.
+Each of them are developed in a separate class.
+They are *Color_Threshold* and *Segmentation*.
+The project can be expanded by adding classes to compute more features.

+3D edge detection is another possible approach to find the parking lines.
+It is provided by *pcl/features/organized_edge_detection* (supported by PCL 1.8).
+Other alternatives are *pcl::OrganizedEdgeBase* and *pcl::LineRGBD*.
+As all parking bays have similar features (shape), template matching can also be used.

+This report presents the initial results of color thresholding and color-based segmentation.

 ## Approach 1: Parking line identification via color thresholding
 In the first approach, a threshold on the color is used to identify the white parking lines of the floor.
 This is done in the HSV color space so the *floor_cloud* which is in the RGB color space is converted to HSV color space as: